 Quaker Oats named Sam their “Creative Oatmeal Officer” in September of 2013 and she has held the title ever since.
 She enjoys working with Quaker to get people excited about the unlimited possibilities of oatmeal!

 Sam has appeared in broadcast segments including CBS’s Live from The Couch, ABC’s Eyewitness News, and NBC’s News 4 New York.
-Additionally, she has been featured in an array of wide-reaching local and national publications such as The Wall St Journal, Self Magazine, and The Huffington Post.
+Additionally, she has been featured in an array of wide-reaching local and national publications such as The New York Times, The Wall St Journal, Self Magazine, and The Huffington Post.
 She also engages in speaking events on female entrepreneurship, as well as the benefits of incorporating oatmeal into a healthy lifestyle.

 Sam is currently working on an OatMeals cookbook and store expansion.
 She lives in the West Village and continues to enjoy and be inspired by New York City’s restaurant scene every day!